vivianknee/FastPages/_pages/about.md

 <ul>
     <li>I am part of the CyberAegis team and participate in Cyberpatriot competitions
     <li>I enjoy graphic design and marketing and am a marketing coordinator for SAGE, a nonprofit organization
-    <li>I enjoy doing research on subjects I'm interested and I recently attended a research program at UCSD
+    <li>I enjoy doing research on subjects I'm interested in.
+I recently attended a research program at UCSD
 <ul>